 Applicant The individual or organisation applying for funding under this program.
 Application The documents that an applicant uses to apply for funding under the program.
-Co-contribution The portion of project funding provided by the applicant, which may include cash, land acquired or funding from other sources.
-Construction commenced For the purposes of this grants program, construction has commenced when a building contract has been executed.
+Co-contribution The portion of project funding provided by the applicant, which may include ca acquired or funding from other sources.
+Construction commenced For the purposes of this grants program, construction has commenced when a building contract has been executed, or construction has commenced.
 Contingency costs Funds included in the project budget to cover unexpected expenses or risks during implementation.
 Detailed project schedule A comprehensive timetable that outlines required activities and deadlines for an infrastructure project.
 Developed level (project Project design and documentation that typically includes: design) • site plan with external landscaping, parking, access • detailed integrated drawings with elevations, sections, floor plans, interior layouts and architectural details • supporting documents, layouts and plans for structural, mechanical, electrical, and plumbing/stormwater preliminary specifications on design compliance, materials and finishes in construction.
 Grant funding Financial support provided by the government to successful applicants for approved projects, subject to specific conditions.
 Grant program The initiative designed to provide funding to eligible applicants for projects that align with the program's objectives.
 Infrastructure Physical assets required to deliver preschool programs, such as buildings, fixed equipment, and landscaping.
 Integrated drawing A drawing(s) that integrates elevations, sections, floor plans, interior layouts and architectural details.
 Milestones Key stages in the project's lifecycle, such as design completion, construction commencement, or service approval, used to monitor progress.
 Not-for-Profit (NFP) An organisation that operates without the purpose of profit or gain to its members, with all funds used to further the organisation's objectives.
-Priority of access for 3- year-old Priority of access for 3-year-old preschool, as outlined in the Draft Policy and Funding Guide, is defined into three priority categories, below: preschool 1 Aboriginal children
+Priority of access for 3- year-old Priority of access for 3-year-old preschool, as outlined in the Draft Policy and Funding Guide, is defined into three priority categories, below: preschool 1 Aboriginal children Children in out-of-home care

-P Children referred to the 30-hour preschool program 2 Children with active child protection involvement or active involvement with the child and family support system Children with additional needs Asylum-seeker and refugee children Children who do not speak English Children of families experiencing or at risk of family and domestic violence Children of healthcare card holders Other extenuating factors that increase a child's developmental vulnerability as determined through site level leadership discretion 3 All other children nclude professional services consultant, engineer, architect, project management isation, builder preparedness of a project to proceed, demonstrated through factors such as wals, stakeholder support, and detailed planning. nce of endorsement from relevant parties, such as local councils, community os, or other organisations impacted by the project.
+Children referred to the 30-hour preschool program 2 Children with active child protection involvement or active involvement with the child and family support system Children with additional needs Asylum-seeker and refugee children Children who do not speak English Children of families experiencing or at risk of family and domestic violence Children of healthcare card holders Other extenuating factors that increase a child's developmental vulnerability as determined through site level leadership discretion 3 All other children Professional consultant Can include professional services consultant, engineer, architect, project management organisation, builder Project readiness The preparedness of a project to proceed, demonstrated through factors such as approvals, stakeholder support, and detailed planning.
+Stakeholder support Evidence of endorsement from relevant parties, such as local councils, community groups, or other organisations impacted by the project.
+Value for money Extent to which the applicant has demonstrated and provided evidence that the project: provides cost-effective solutions that maximise the impact of government investment would not proceed without government investment delivers a high return on investment in terms of increased preschool capacity and community benefits.
+Weighted criteria Specific factors considered in the assessment of applications, with varying levels of importance assigned to each criterion

-project: